MurtazaMajid/Awam-Asist-Citizen-Services-Navigation-RAG-Chatbot/README.md

 The user's question is converted into a 384-dimensional embedding vector using the `all-MiniLM-L6-v2` sentence transformer model running locally on the server.

 **Step 2 — Semantic Retrieval**
 The query vector is compared against all stored document chunk vectors in ChromaDB using cosine similarity.
-The top three most semantically relevant chunks are retrieved.
+The top 5 most semantically relevant chunks are retrieved.
 These chunks come from actual government documents, not from the LLM's weights.

 **Step 3 — Prompt Assembly**
-The three retrieved chunks are injected into a structured prompt alongside the original question.
+The 5 retrieved chunks are injected into a structured prompt alongside the original question.
 The prompt instructs the model to answer only from the provided context, to use plain language, and to respond in the same language the user wrote in.

 **Step 4 — Answer Generation**
 The assembled prompt is sent to Groq's inference API, which runs LLaMA 3.3 70B at extremely low latency.
 The model generates an answer grounded in the retrieved context.